ZazerConer/TV_CHANNEL_HTML/README.md

 **Follow this step.**

-Link the file.html to the CDN for publishing.
+**_Link the file.html to the CDN for publishing._**

-Open the channel file.html in "View raw" then copy the link URL and paste it into the URL in the first box at the top.
+Open the file.html in "View raw" then copy the link URL and paste it into the URL in the first box at the top.

 ### Open here: http://raw.githack.com